 Ketones are a beneficial product of fat metabolism in the body.
 When carbohydrate intake is restricted, it lowers blood sugar and insulin levels.
 As insulin is lowered, the body can access stored fat from the fat cells and send it into the bloodstream.
 These fatty acids flow to the liver where they are metabolized in liver cell mitochondria in a process called beta-oxidation.

 There are three major types of ketone bodies present in the human blood stream when the metabolic process of ketosis is dominant:

 In times of starvation, or a low carbohydrate intake resulting in low insulin levels, ketone bodies supply up to 50% of the energy requirements for most body tissues, and up to 70% of the energy required by the brain.

 Glucose is the main source of fuel for neurons when the diet is high in carbohydrates.
-But when carbs are restricted, these fatty acid fragments are used preferentially by brain cells.
+But when carbs are restricted, ketogenesis becomes the primary fuel process for most cells.

 During fasting or low carbohydrate intake, levels of ketone bodies in the blood stream can rise to levels between 0.5mM and 5 mM, depending on the amount of protein and carbohydrates consumed.
 This state is called nutritional ketosis.